mockbot/OpenMowerRos1GazeboSim/README.md

 # OpenMowerRos1GazeboSim

 Hello world,
-this is a:
-Workdir for OpenMower Simulation using ROS1 and GAZEBO Collection and work of many other authors, developers and me.
+this is a trivial workflow for OpenMower Simulation using ROS1 and GAZEBO.
+It uses collectionc and work of many other authors, developers and me.

 Enjoy and improve the result.
 Sugguestions and improvements are welcome.

-TODO:
+## TODO:
-- install ros noetic at your system and source your environment
+### install ros noetic at your system and source your environment

 $ source /opt/ros/noetic/setup.bash

-- create catkin workspace and src directory
+### create catkin workspace and src directory

 $ mkdir -p $HOME/catkinworkspace4openmowersimulation/src

 $ cd $HOME/catkinworkspace4openmowersimulation
 $ catkin_make

-- checkout the additional gazebo model and worlds repository
+### checkout the additional gazebo model and worlds repository

 $ cd src

 $ git clone https://github.com/clearpathrobotics/cpr_gazebo.git

-- checkout the OpenMowerRos1GazeboSim
+### checkout the OpenMowerRos1GazeboSim

 $ git clone https://github.com/mockbot/OpenMowerRos1GazeboSim.git

-- source the catkin development environment
+### source the catkin development environment

 $ source devel/setup.bash

--- option ---
 setup all neccessary environments with "source ./sources.bash" from checkout directory. roslaunch gazebo_ros  <world>
 rosrun spawn openmower